 How have the neighbors and the community been engaged throughout the planning process?

 Villanova University has worked diligently to engage the community throughout the project planning and Township approval process.
-Since December 2011, the project has been discussed at nearly 50 public meetings, including neighbors meetings and meetings of the Radnor Township Shade Tree Commission, Design Review Board, Planning Commission and Board of Commissioners, and the Delaware County Planning Commission.
+Since December 2011, the project has been discussed at more than 50 public meetings, including neighbors meetings and meetings of the Radnor Township Shade Tree Commission, Design Review Board, Planning Commission and Board of Commissioners, and the Delaware County Planning Commission.
 In addition, a project Communication and Review (CARe) Committee, comprised of representatives from the Township, University and residents, has met monthly since February 2016 to discuss construction progress, concerns and upcoming work.
 These meetings are held in the Radnor Township Building and are open to the public.

 Will the retail component of the project provide competition to local businesses?